 I might have gone deeper into his boxing record had I the space, and one comment in the Guardian took me to task, but missed the point.
 I can't

 remember watching Carter fight at the time; oddly enough I watched more

 fights when I was slightly younger.
 But I have watched tape, and his

-record shows an umistakable decline after the loss to Giardello, he last
+record shows an umistakable decline after the loss to Giardello, his last

 fight of 1964, for which year Ring ranked him third among